TILMELD DIG - HVIS DU TØR

 Social Distortion is one of them.

-It may have been a little niche for parts of the audience, but it was still impressive to see a band whose heyday lies decades behind them still carrying so much charisma and relevance.
+Maybe it was a little niche for parts of the audience, but it was still impressive to see a band whose heyday lies decades behind them still carrying so much charisma and relevance.

 The scorching heat may have taken the edge off the party.